-(b) No deductions may be made from premium money won by an exhibitor.
+- (b) No deductions may be made from premium money won by an exhibitor.
 Premiums may, however, be withheld where exhibition rules established by the fair association are violated.
-A written statement of violation shall be submitted to the department to justify action taken by a local fair.

-(c) Premiums offered shall be definite in amount.
-No decrease or increase in published premiums may be made because of the financial condition or the organization or for any other reason. (d) State aid may be paid on no more than 2 premiums awarded an exhibitor under one premium or lot number in open division individual livestock classes, except poultry and rabbits, and no more than one premium in all other classes, including poultry and rabbits. (e) No county or district fair may receive state aid for a premium awarded to any exhibitor in the open division if that exhibitor entered the same exhibit in the junior division at the same county or district fair.
-This paragraph does not apply if the exhibit was entered in the junior division only as part of a herd group, carcass class or performance class.

-(f) No state aid will be paid on the cost of ribbons, cups, trophy prizes or entertainment contests.

-(2) PREMIUM LISTS. (a) Premiums for which state aid is requested by county and district fairs shall conform with the uniform premium list and other requirements set forth in these rules.
-Fairs requesting state aid for net premiums shall submit to the department a printed copy of the premium list used at the fair, as required under s.
-ATCP 160.92 (3) (c).

-(b) The officers of each fair shall mail a copy of the premium list to other associations, societies, or boards conducting a fair in Wisconsin upon request.

-(c) Sections ATCP 160.01 through 160.07 and 160.91 shall be published in premium books used by a fair for which state aid is requested.
-(3) ENTRY FEES. (a) A county or district fair may charge an exhibitor an entry fee.
+A written statement of violation shall be submitted to the department to justify action taken by a local fair. - (c) Premiums offered shall be definite in amount.
+No decrease or increase in published premiums may be made because of the financial condition or the organization or for any other reason. - (d) State aid may be paid on no more than 2 premiums awarded an exhibitor under one premium or lot number in open division individual livestock classes, except poultry and rabbits, and no more than one premium in all other classes, including poultry and rabbits. - (e) No county or district fair may receive state aid for a premium awarded to any exhibitor in the open division if that exhibitor entered the same exhibit in the junior division at the same county or district fair.
+This paragraph does not apply if the exhibit was entered in the junior division only as part of a herd group, carcass class or performance class. - (f) No state aid will be paid on the cost of ribbons, cups, trophy prizes or entertainment contests. - (2) PREMIUM LISTS. (a) Premiums for which state aid is requested by county and district fairs shall conform with the uniform premium list and other requirements set forth in these rules. - Fairs requesting state aid for net premiums shall submit to the department a printed copy of the premium list used at the fair, as required under s.
+ATCP 160.92 (3) (c). - (b) The officers of each fair shall mail a copy of the premium list to other associations, societies, or boards conducting a fair in Wisconsin upon request.(c) Sections ATCP 160.01 through 160.07 and 160.91 shall be published in premium books used by a fair for which state aid is requested. - (3) ENTRY FEES. (a) A county or district fair may charge an exhibitor an entry fee.
 The entry fee may not exceed 10% of the sum of all premiums offered to exhibitors in the same class for which the entry fee is charged.
-In lieu of an entry fee, a county or district fair may charge stall rents for horses, cattle, sheep, goats, swine, poultry, rabbits or pets.
+In lieu of an entry fee, a county or district fair may charge stall rents for horses, cattle, sheep, goats, swine, poultry, rabbits or pets. - (b) Exhibitors in department 35 shall not be required to purchase an exhibitor's ticket.
+Any other exhibitor may be required, if no entry fee is charged, to purchase an exhibitor's season ticket at a price not to exceed that charged for a non-exhibitor's season ticket. - (4) SPLIT FAIR DATES. (a) For purposes of this subsection, "split fair dates" occur when a fair organization judges exhibits or contests and pays premiums at more than one time or at more than one location during the calendar year.